Claussss/VocMatch/README.md

-Example of vocals that are taken from a different project (their distance from the instrumental provided above in the embedding space is supposed to be bigger than the vocals provided above):
+Example of vocals that are taken from a different project (their distance from the arrangement provided above in the embedding space is supposed to be bigger than the vocals provided above):